Trip Tucker: Biography

-While a knowledgeable engineer, Tucker can be rash and "illogical", an opinion that early on causes friction between Enterprises Vulcan science officer, T'Pol, and him.
+While a knowledgeable engineer, Tucker can be rash and "illogical", an opinion that early on causes friction between him and Enterprises Vulcan science officer, T'Pol.
 During the first year of Enterprise's mission, he finds himself coping with situations with which no Starfleet engineer has ever coped, and is a key player in the vessel finally achieving maximum speed at warp 5.

 Tucker also enjoys occasional romantic relationships, including one with an exotic alien engineer in the episode "Unexpected".
 When challenged about these relationships, his stock phrase is, "I was a perfect gentleman".
 He is statistically the greatest charmer aboard the Enterprise, and he has gone down in Star Trek history as the first human male ever to be pregnant and the first human male ever to be in a relationship with a member of another species.

 In the last episode of the second season, Earth was attacked by an alien race called the Xindi.
-The attack was made by a prototype weapon that struck from Florida crossing into Venezuela, over the Mar Caribe, and caused the deaths of 7 million people, including Tucker's sister.
+The attack was made by a prototype weapon that struck from Florida crossing into Venezuela, over the Caribbean Sea, and caused the deaths of 7 million people, including Tucker's sister.
 This left Tucker emotionally scarred and unable to sleep without experiencing vivid nightmares.
 At the request of Dr. Phlox, Tucker agreed to undergo Vulcan neuropressure treatments with T'Pol.
 Although the treatments required very intimate contact between the two, no signs were seen at first of anything beyond a professional relationship developing between the officers.

 At a crucial point during the Xindi mission, Tucker suffered a potentially fatal injury, and the only way to save his life was to create a clone to harvest needed brain cells.
 The clone, named "Sim", grew to adulthood over only a few days, and many of the crew became fond of him, in particular T'Pol, who actually kissed Sim after he confessed to being attracted to T'Pol — but adding that he was uncertain whether those feelings were his own or Tucker's.
 Against Sim's objections, Archer ordered him to undergo the medical procedure to extract the needed cells to save Tucker's life, though this proved fatal to Sim.

 As the Xindi mission progressed, Tucker found himself growing closer to T'Pol, and the two briefly became lovers, an event T'Pol later dismissed as an experiment, although the real cause was a side effect of her addiction to the substance Trellium D, which affected her emotional judgment.